Shispare: Climbing history

 Climbing began in the Batura Muztagh later than in other parts of the Karakoram.
 Shispare was the first major peak in the range to be successfully climbed, in 1974, by the "Polish-German Academic Expedition" under the leadership of Janusz Kurczab.
 The ascent took 35 days, and during preparations for a second group to try for the summit, one member of the expedition (Heinz Borchers) was killed in an avalanche.

 The first ascent route followed the Passu Glacier to the East Ridge, between the Passu Glacier.

 (Note: this ridge goes southeast from the summit, turns northeast, and then turns roughly east, so it is called the "southeast ridge" and the "northeast ridge" in different sources.)
 Difficulties included a long ice ridge, and the access to the ridge required 1500m of fixed rope.

 The next attempt was in 1989 by members of the Ryukoku University Alpine Club in Japan, led by Masato Okamoto.
 The group was on the mountain for almost two months, but was not able to summit; their high point was around 7200 m.

 In 1994, a group from the Komono Alpine Club in Japan, led by Yukiteru Masui, achieved the second ascent of the peak.
 They reached Base Camp on June 18, and Masui, Kokubu, and Ozawa reached the summit on July 20.
 They followed the same route as the first ascent party and climbed in a similar style, with a similar amount of fixed rope.

-In 2017, Japanese climbers Kazuya Hiraide and Kenrou Nakazima made the first alpine-style ascent via the previously unclimbed northeast route, and they won the Piolets d'Or prize.
+In 2017, Japanese climbers Kazuya Hiraide and Kenro Nakajima made the first alpine-style ascent via the previously unclimbed northeast route, and they won the Piolets d'Or prize.

 The Himalayan Index lists no other ascents or attempts of this peak.